aditional Instruments

 the type of ceremony, subdivided into Jeryeak (royal ancestral ritual

 music) and Gullyeak (music used in military ceremonies).
-In

 the folk music category, the genre called nongak refers to the farmers